-In addition, we will begin small worship services at The Exodus Mill on Sunday, June 7th.
+In addition, we have begun small worship services at The Exodus Mill as of Sunday, June 7th.
 Because of the reduced capacity, we are asking for reservations to attend.
-You can register here on our website each week.
+You can register here on our website each week here.

 Sunday Morning Services